Manual Therapy | MCAS & Hypermobility Research | Patient Advocacy

 anxiety, depression, and other mental health challenges

-uncommon challenges in healing from wounds or after surgeries
+unusual scarring or slow healing from wounds or after surgeries

 ... the list goes on.